google/benchmark/docs/user_guide.md

 ## A Faster KeepRunning Loop

-In C++11 mode, a ranged-based for loop should be used in preference to the `KeepRunning` loop for running the benchmarks.
+A ranged-based for loop should be used in preference to the `KeepRunning` loop for running the benchmarks.
 For example:

 ```c++